xuankimtran/docs-1/pages/katalon-studio/docs/soap.md

 ### WSDL URL

-The WSDL service definition registered for the SOAP web service.
+The WSDL path from which Katalon Studio imports the content to this SOAP request.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/soap-request/wsdl-url.png">

 ### Service Function

-The function/method of the SOAP web service that you want to use in this SOAP request.
-The list is retrieved after clicking **Load Service Function**.
+The function that you want to use in this SOAP request.
+When clicking **Load Service Function**, you can retrieve a list of service functions available from the WSDL file.

-**Service Function's content** includes Service Endpoint, SOAPAction Header and Request message.
+Each Service Function carries its own content, including Service Endpoint, SOAPAction Header and Request message.

-* **Service Endpoint**:
+* **Service Endpoint**: You can specify another URL indicating the desired service endpoint of this request.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/soap-request/service-endpoint.png">